ladofa/cs-registry-wrapper/README.md

 # C# Registry Wrapper
 This is an capsulation code to use Microsoft.Win32.Registry easily.
 It is based on two purposes.

- - To treat registry key as property
+ - To treat registry key as a property
  - To reduce code writting

  It store all data as string, and restore it using the parsor of each types.
 And I used dynamic value to omit type casting.
 This strategy costs resource but make the code shorter.

+ The name of registry key equals the name of the property.
+All keys should be in a same subkey.

  ## The Usage